dceoy/ansible-bcl2fastq/README.md

 ansible-bcl2fastq
 =================

-Ansible playbook to convert bcl into fastq for Illumina NextSeq
+Ansible playbook to convert bcl into fastq in run directories from Illumina NextSeq

 Requirements of remote servers
 ------------------------------